BioPhoton/nx-validators/refactoring.md

 The project should countain:
 - utils - shared logic
 - models - types, parsing
+- validators - base validators maintained by the reporitory
 - wv-nx-plugin - the main package as Nx generator

 ```mermaid